Second Serve Spin

 - First Serve PercentageFirst serve percentage is the share of first serves that land in the box, a core indicator of serve rhythm and risk management.

-- Serve Toss PlacementServe toss placement is where the ball is released relative to the body, and it determines which serve types are physically possible to hit from that toss.
+- Serve Toss PlacementServe toss placement is where the ball is released relative to the body.
+It determines which serve types are physically possible to hit from that toss.

 - TopspinTopspin is forward spin imparted by brushing up the back of the ball.
 It makes the ball dip down into the court and kick up high after the bounce.

-- Kick ServeA kick serve combines heavy topspin with side spin to clear the net safely and then bounce high and kick sideways, making it the standard high-level second serve because of its margin and awkward bounce.
+- Kick ServeA kick serve combines heavy topspin with side spin to clear the net safely and then bounce high and kick sideways.
+This makes it the standard high-level second serve.
+This is because of its margin and awkward bounce.

 Related guides & benchmarks